Working patterns - fatigue

 RSSB Project T1082 Developing fitness for duty checks and predicting the risk of experiencing fatigue

 RSSB project assessing decision-making aids which aim to help rail staff decide whether they are likely to be too tired to safely work their shift.

 It can be very difficult for a person or their supervisor to predict how fatigued they will be throughout their shift.
 Staff may underestimate their risk of becoming tired, and the effect this might have on safety.
 The aim of RSSB Project T1082 was to investigate options for a decision-making aid to help staff and their managers make better informed fitness-for-duty decisions in relation to fatigue risk.

 Following this work, ORR are promoting awareness of rough rules-of-thumb on “Have I had enough sleep? ” PDF, 89 Kb

 Have I had enough sleep?
 Rough rules-of-thumb

 Have I had enough sleep?
-You may feel OK when you book-on, but it’s hard to tell how tired you’re likely to become through the whole of your shift.
+You may feel OK when you book-on, but it’s hard to tell how tired you’re likely to become during your shift.
 Here are some very rough guidelines.
 Everyone’s different, and many things affect fatigue - you may be too tired even within these guidelines.
 If in doubt, put safety first - tell your supervisor immediately, and don’t put yourself or others at risk.
 PDF, 89 Kb

-CIRAS has produced this helpful 9 minute video to help staff understand the effects fatigue can have on staff, and how fatigue risks can be reduced.
+CIRAS has produced this helpful 9-minute video to help staff understand the effects fatigue can have, and how fatigue risks can be reduced.

-The video arose from discussions between CIRAS and Abellio London and Surrey (Bus).
-It outlines some of the solutions CIRAS members have introduced that staff and management from other transport modes or organisations can consider adopting.
+The video outlines some of the solutions CIRAS members have introduced that staff and management from other transport modes or organisations can consider adopting.